sambourgault/cart415/README.md

 # cart415 - PROCESS JOURNAL
 this repo holds sam's attempts to dive into game design.

+## Feb 19th, 2018: Still trying out

+Ehhh boooy...

+I don't know where I am going with that prototype...
+I'm floating in a world of confusion...
+Hoping the TANKS! could talk like cats do.

+Enumerating the pieces that I find the most compelling within the field of minimalist music and then trying to reuse certain concepts in my TANKS! remake appears as the good way to begin with.

+*Experiments on minimalist music: and what it explores* “It’s gonna rain” Steve Reich: plays with the offset between left and right channels “4:33” John Cage: plays with the sound created in the surrounding “I’m sitting in a room” Alvin Lucier: studies the resonance of a room and how his stutter disappears as noise amplifies.
+Track two of “Music for Airport” Brian Eno: plays with the offset of six magnetic tapes (similar to Steve Reich "It's gonna rain").
+“Pendulum Music” Steve Reich: experiments with feedback between mics and speakers.
+"Two Pages" Philip Glass: plays with rhythm and variation in the length of the musical sentences "Einstein on the beach" Philip Glass: IDEM in the "knees" of the piece.

+New attempt:

+Mix between offset in stereo and work on rhythm...

+Inspired by "Einstein on the Beach", it could be a race between the left and the right stereo output in the Philip Glass way of compositing, using simple rules to create musical sentences evolving in length.
+Inspired by the Knee Plays in "Einstein by the Beach".
+The player would hit the element along the way and we would have a glimpse of description.

+Maybe I'm going toward a TANKS! opera..
+TANKS! in a choir singing to the god of Unity.

 ## Feb 11th, 2018: Two rough prototypes

 Prototype 1: Sound recorder --> Inspired by Steve Reich and Brian Eno pieces experimenting with synchronicity and asynchronicity of multiple sound recorder playing back at slightly different speed, this prototypes explores the visual resemblance of a tank tread tracks and a magnetic tape.
 Each AI in the game has a specific violon note that plays at different speed than the others.
 The AIs are on a platform from which they can fall.
 If they fall, they disappear, and the sound does too.